• Contact

 This is a fun one.
 It doesn’t require too much thinking, just creative documenting.
 It’s also kind of a story, like we discussed above!

 Try this if you’re short on time and want to use your camera, or if you’re in a serious slump and need something to make you use your camera.
-You’re already going to be doing everything why not take pictures of some of those things?
+You’re already going to be doing everything, so why not take pictures of some of those things?

 10. Make the ordinary seem extraordinary